epsilon537/boxlambda/docs/build_sys/software/build_struct.md

 add_flash_sw_target(hello_world)
 ```

-Note that depending on whether we're building for simulation or FPGA, two variants of the linker script are used. `link_imem_boot.ld` creates an image that boots directly from IMEM. `link_ddr_to_imem_boot.ld` creates an image to be loaded into EMEM by the bootloader.
+Note that depending on whether we're building for simulation or FPGA, two variants of the linker script are used. [link_imem_boot.ld](../../../sw/components/bootstrap/link_imem_boot.ld) creates an image that boots directly from IMEM. [link_ddr_boot.ld](../../../sw/components/bootstrap/link_ddr_boot.ld) creates an image to be loaded into EMEM by the bootloader.
 From there, the image will unpack itself into IMEM.

 Other linker script variants:

-- [link_ddr_to_ddr_boot.ld](../../../sw/components/bootstrap/link_ddr_to_ddr_boot.ld): Creates a image to be loaded into EMEM by the bootloader.
-From there, the image will unpack itself further into EMEM.
 - [boxlambda_os/link.ld](../../../sw/projects/boxlambda_os/link.ld): The linker script used by the BoxLambda OS.
 Note the Forth sections.

 #### Linker Script Details